File: <decode.htm> <Migrations Index> <Archeology Index> <Home> Next►

 1) The vowel interlocking formula (shown above).

-This formula was worked out by the author during his research into translating the Ogam inscriptions of Scotland and Ireland.
+The author worked out this formula during his research into translating the Ogam inscriptions of Scotland and Ireland.
 He discovered that the language of Ogam was Basque.
 The Basques are a people genetically closely related to the Irish and Scots, especially as shown in their high frequency of Rh-negative blood, 25 - 32%, the only peoples in the world with those high percentages.
 The formula's accuracy was then tested and confirmed on a large number of Indo-European languages from Sanskrit to Greek, Latin and Spanish, and Germanic languages such as Dutch, German, and Yiddish, which see.
 In the majority of English words, the first vowel was removed.
 This in contrast to Basque, this has about half of its vocabulary starting with a vowel.

 2) The VCV word list.